The Grand Tour

 Humanities (HUM) 198.
 Directed Group Study (4 units, P/NP)

-- Visit London, Oxford, Paris, the Alps, Rome, Naples, and Pompeii all in one Summer Abroad class.
+- Visit London, Paris, the Alps, Rome, Naples, and Pompeii all in one Summer Abroad class.

 - Learn about the history of European travel in the 16th through the 19th centuries.

-- Explore the history, art, architecture, cuisine, and culture of three great cities.
+- Explore the history, art, architecture, cuisine, a culture of three great cities.

 - Visit the tallest mountain in Western Europe and an ice cave in a glacier.